 The great thing about having thick hair is that you're able to navigate the awkward growing-out phase a little more easily—especially if you have natural waves.
 "With newfound lightness, curls will appear curlier and have a lot of bounce," says Diana Macaluso, a Redken stylist at New York City's Cutler Salon.

-With this in mind, we'd even say skip the initial ultra-short crop and go straight for this style from the get-go.
+With this in mind, we'd even say skip the initial ultra-short crop and go straight for this style, as seen on Michelle Williams, from the get-go.
 Just ask your stylist for longer layers in the front that shape and emphasize your curls.
 And after the cut, play up your natural texture with a lightweight styling paste, like Redken's Dry Shampoo Paste 05 ($20).

 Lily Collins knows how to make a statement on the red carpet, and these old Hollywood curls on her lob are no exception.
 The cut and style highlights her thick hair perfectly.
 To create the look, use a large-barrel curling iron to curl your ends inwards.
 Finish with a high-shine hairspray, like CHI's Shine Infusion Hair Shine Spray ($8).